 The Kast spectrograph has separate blue and red channels, which our observational setup utilized simultaneously.
-Observations made prior to 6 October 2016 were obtained using the d55 dichroic, with the Fairchild 2k × 2k CCD detector on the blue side and the Reticon 400 × 1200 CCD detector on the red side.
-Thereafter, the d57 dichroic was used. along with a Hamamatsu 1024 × 4096 CCD detector on the red side.
-The pixel scale on the Reticon is 0.78" per pixel, and 0.43" per pixel on the Fairchild and Hamamatsu devices.
-On the blue side, the 600/4310 grism with a dispersion of $1.02 \text{ Å pix}^{-1}$ was used, while on the red side, the 1200/5000 grating with a dispersion of 0.65 Å pix-1 was used.
-This instrument setup covers $\sim$ 3300-5500 Å and $\sim$ 5800-7300 Å. with instrument full-width at half maximum (FWHM) resolutions of 6.4 Å and 2.7 Å, in the blue and red, respectively.
+Observations made prior to 2016 October 6 were obtained using the d55 dichroic, with the Fairchild $2k \times 2k$ CCD detector on the blue side, and the Reticon 400×1200 CCD detector on the red side.
+Thereafter, the d57 dichroic was used, along with a Hamamatsu 1024×4096 CCD detector on the red side.
+The pixel scale on the Reticon is 0.78 per pixel, and 0.743 per pixel on the Fairchild and Hamamatsu devices.
+On the blue side, the 600/4310 grism with a dispersion of 1.02 Å pix^{-1} was used, while on the red side, the 1200/5000 grating with a dispersion of 0.65 Å pix^{-1} was used.
+This instrument setup covers $\sim 3300-5500 \text{ Å}$ and $\sim 5800-7300 \text{ Å}$, with the instrument at FWHM resolutions of 6.4 Å and 2.7 Å, in the blue and red, respectively.
 This allows for sufficient coverage and spectral resolution of all emission lines of interest.
-Specifically, we are able to resolve the [N II] doublet from H $\alpha$ .
+Specifically, we are able to resolve the [N II] doublet from H α .
 However, we note that the [O II] doublet is not resolved with this setup.

-All targets were observed using a 2'' slit and at the approximate parallactic angle to mitigate the effects of atmospheric diffraction.
-Total exposure times range from $3 \times 1200$ s to $3 \times 1800$ s for our objects.
+All targets were observed using a 2" slit and at the approximate parallactic angle to mitigate the effects of atmospheric diffraction.
+Total exposure times range from 3×1200 s to 3×1800 s for our objects.
 Spectrophotometric standard stars were observed at the beginning and end of each night for flux calibration.
 Spectra of the Hg-Cd and He arc lamps on the blue side and the Ne arc lamp on the red side were obtained at the beginning of each night for wavelength calibrations.
 Bias frames and dome flats were also obtained to correct for the detector bias level and pixel-to-pixel variations, respectively.
-The RA and DEC, measured redshift, estimated distance, g-band magnitude, u-g color, and gas phase oxygen abundance of a selection of observed and confirmed emission-line systems are reported in Table 1; the full sample of observed systems is available online.
+The right